Harmonic Mean Calculator

 • Arithmetic Mean of 1, 2, and 4 is (1+2+4)/3 = 7/3 ≈ 2.333.

-• Note that the Harmonic Mean is always the smallest of the three Pythagorean means.
+• Note that the Harmonic Mean is always the smallest of the three Pythagorean means for non-identical numbers.

 Step-by-Step Guide to Using the Harmonic Mean Calculator